Teen Therapy Without Medication

 Teens can get into clashes with parents and teachers for many reasons.
 Overwhelming stress and not knowing how to deal with pressure can result in over reaction and behavior problems, depression and anxiety.
 In therapy we counsel teens on how to deal with stress and emotions effectively and how to approach problem solving successfully.

 Approximately 1 in 5 teens get clinically depressed each year.
 Sure, everybody feels sad now and then.
-But if your teen is sad a lot, struggles in school, does not get along with family and friends, spends too much time on his own or on social media – these can be signs of depression.
+But if your teen is sad a lot, struggles in school, does not get along with family and friends, spends too much time on his/her own or on social media – these can be signs of depression.
 Teens can express their depression through hostile, aggressive, risk-taking behaviors.
 Such behaviors only lead to more problems, deeper levels of depression and clashes with friends, family, law enforcement or school officials.

 Teenage Anxiety and panic attacks